Election Worker Application

 * We are an Equal Opportunity Employer and do not discriminate on the basis of age, race, religion, sex, or national origin.

-A Precinct Election Official must be courteous and polite, attend a minimum of 1 to 4 hours of training prior to each election.
-Be prepared to work a long day on election days, and be at their assigned polling place by 6:15 a.m.
+An Election Worker must be courteous and polite, attend a minimum of 1 to 4 hours of training prior to each election.
+Be prepared to work a long day on election days, and be at their assigned polling place by 6 a.m.

-• All Precinct Election Officials receive $10 per hour for training
+• All Election Workers receive $15 per hour for training

 • New Clerk and Assistant Clerk Master Election Certification (MEC) Training pay - $50.00